SysKitTeam/docs-point/docs/storage-management/storage-reports.md

 * **The Storage Optimization Opportunities tile** shows the amount of space you can free up by cleaning up the outdated versions of the site, including a Stale Files section that shows you can **Archive up to X GB** based on the files classified as stale by your [Stale Files policies](../governance-and-automation/stale-files/stale-files-admin.md).
   * Clicking **Archive** lets you archive all the stale files on the workspace.
 [For more details on archiving stale files, take a look at this article.](../storage-management/free-up-storage.md#archive-stale-files)

-* **The Site Trend chart** shows a graph that depicts your site storage usage across time, with the ability to select your own time frame to view site storage in the last:
+* **The Site Trend chart** shows a graph that depicts your active and archived site storage usage across time, with the ability to select your own time frame to view site storage in the last:
   * 180 days
   * 1 year
   * 2 years